Wireless Communications (DAT610)

 Content

-The subject provides an overview of the history, the main principles and system architectures of wireless and mobile communications and the development towards the todays' systems.
+The course provides an overview of the history, the main principles and system architectures of wireless and mobile communications and the development towards the todays' systems.
 Different techniques and technologies for physical layer (e.g., wireless channel and modulation) and the data link layer (e.g., media access control and error control) are described.
 Network and transport layers are briefly treated with a particular focus on the further challenges and constrains given by the wireless communications.
 Different wireless short- and medium-range network architectures, such as IEEE 802.11 (Wi-Fi) and IEEE 802.15 (Bluetooth and ZigBee), are presented.
 The evolution of the mobile architectures (i.e., GSM, UMTS, LTE, and 5G) is introduced.
 Low-power long-range network architectures (i.e., LoRa/LoRaWAN, NB-IoT, and LTE-M) are also presented.
 The security threats and available security tools and techniques in wireless networks will be also discussed.
 In addition, certain wireless and mobile applications and services can be also discussed, such as Internet of Things (IoT), Multi-access Edge Computing, Industry 4.0 and Smart City.

 Learning outcome